 It was for Gregg Adam.
-When it comes to getting tattoos, he’s a relatively late bloomer.
-A Florida native now living in St. Louis, it wasn’t until he was in his late 30s that he got his first.
-But he more than made up for lost time.
+When it comes to getting tattoos, Gregg considers himself a late bloomer.
+A Florida native now living in St. Louis Gregg didn’t get his first tattoo until he was in his late 30s.
+But quickly made up for lost time.

 I've never had any tattoos until October of last year.
 Since then, it's been non-stop.
 I got sucked into the culture.

-No one in his family has any ink, but he's wanted his own since he was 18 years old.
+No one in Gregg’s family has ink, but he's wanted a tattoo since he was 18.

-I like to say my family is a little bit country and I'm a bit rock and roll.
+My family is a little bit country, and I'm a little bit rock and roll.

 But Gregg's tattoos aren't born from rebellion or a midlife crisis.

-I waited until now because I know so many people that got tattoos at a young age, which they regret; ones they want covered up, removed or redone.
-I thought about it for many years, and now everything I have I love.
-And these tattoos are going to look really good for the rest of my life.
+I waited until now because I know so many people who got tattoos at a young age, and regret them.
+Then they want their tattoos covered up, removed, or redone.
+I thought about what tattoos I’d get for years, and now, everything I have I love.
+And these tattoos will look really good for the rest of my life.

-The very first tattoo Gregg got was from Hart & Huntington tattoo artist Jimmy Rogers at our Orlando shop in Universal CityWalk.
+Gregg got the first tattoo at Hart & Huntington Orlando's tattoo shop in Universal CityWalk.

-My grandma passed away and she collected parrots and exotic birds.
-My daughter and I do the same now, so I decided I wanted to get our favorite bird—a scarlet macaw—tattooed on my arm.
+My grandma passed away, and she collected parrots and exotic birds.
+My daughter and I do the same now, so I got our favorite bird—a scarlet macaw—tattooed on my arm.

 Gregg knew he wanted the piece to be bold and super colorful.
-Unhappy with the quality of work he found in St. Louis, Gregg contacted two reputable tattoo shops on Orange Blossom Trail in Orlando, both who told him to go see Jimmy.
+Unhappy with the quality of work he found in St. Louis, Gregg set out to find a reputable tattoo shop in Orlando.

-I like the Neotraditional style and knew I wanted this to be vivid, loud and full of bright colors, which is what Jimmy specializes in.
-I reached out and told him it was my first tattoo and from that moment, we worked together to bring it to life.
+I like the Neotraditional style and knew I wanted this tattoo to be vivid, loud, and full of bright colors.

 Gregg went all in.